experimental-interface-lab/newtonmovieplayer/README.md

 Files
 -----

-- **providence.rsrc**: Holds image and audio content.
+- **providence.rsrc** (after unzipping): Holds image and audio content.
 All but 3 PICT resources are movie image frames, the others are interface elements.
 - **nmp_data**: Loads image frames into an array and audio into a constant.
 - **nmp_layout**: Mac NTK layout file.
 Of note is the value for sampleticks in the PlayButton buttonClickScript: this corresponds to the length of your movie (1 second = 60 Newton ticks).
 - **nmp_project**: Mac NTK project file.